Create a Networking Hub

 - Set up the account in which you want to deploy your Hub (Learn how to create an account)

-- Decide on the AWS Gateway VPC Endpoints you want to attach to your Transit VPC (see Which VPC Endpoints should I enable?)
+- Decided on the AWS Gateway VPC Endpoints you want to attach to your Transit VPC (see Which VPC Endpoints should I enable?)

 Provide Networking Hub Details